joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/12/us/tennessee-senator-kelsey-trump-pardon.html

 **Intel Names New Chief Executive Amid Turnaround Efforts**\
-`The semiconductor pioneer has appointed Lip-Bu Tan, a well-known tech investor and executive, as its new leader.`\
+`The semiconductor pioneer appointed Lip-Bu Tan, a well-known tech investor and executive, as its new leader.`\
 https://nytimes.com/2025/03/12/technology/intel-new-ceo-tan.html

 **Trump Appointee Filmed Influencer Videos on the Job**\